fahmifahim/linux-daily/linux-admin-lpic1.md

 ### # Boot the system
 #### 1. BIOS
-<p>BIOS is Basic Input Output System and does the first steps of the PC bootup.
-For example is does a POST (Power On Self Test) and decides which hardware should boot the system.</p>
+- BIOS is Basic Input Output System and does the first steps of the PC bootup.
+For example is does a POST (Power On Self Test) and decides which hardware should boot the system.
+- PowerON --> BIOS --> Recognize HDD and decide the device priority by order.
+- On each device: read the MBR (Master Boot Record) located on head sector.
+Bootloader is then executed.
+- Device priority can be set manually on BIOS display.
+- Currently, other than BIOS, UEFI (Unified Extensible Firmware Interface) is recently developed and widely being used in the modern system.

 #### 2. bootloader
 <p>Bootloader can be GRUB (1&2) or LILO which are great for disks less than 2TB.</p>